JanHerca/urantiapedia/output/wikijs/en/article/Janet_Farrington/The_Supreme_Potential_of_Family.md

 We must forgive the mistakes of our parents, just as we hope to be forgiven by our children.
 This does not mean forget.
 This does not mean ignore.
 We cannot hope to progress without understanding those forces that have brought us to the crossroads of our lives as parents and children.
 In those moments when we feel the urge to repeat the mistakes we suffered in our childhood, we need to forgive-our parents, ourselves, our children.
 And in that moment of forgiveness the Supreme evolves, the family evolves, and the kinship of humanity progresses one step beyond what it was a moment before.
 In that moment of forgiveness the reality of God is reflected in the life of a human child.

 We must forgive the mistakes of our brothers and sisters, just as we hope to be forgiven by them.
 This does not mean we should ignore evil.
 This does not mean we should overlook injustice.
 We cannot hope to progress without a wise examination of the decisions and actions that shape our world, and we cannot hope to progress without a gentle response.
 The urge to criticize others is often stronger than the desire to forgive and encourage resolution; yet a continuing conflict does very little to evolve the Supreme.
-The lack of forgiveness and resolution retards evolution just as much as the more obvious forms of evil and injustice: “The fruits of the spirit are the substance of the Supreme as he is realizable in human experience.” ([UB 117:6.17](/en/The_Urantia_Book/117#p6_17))
+The lack of forgiveness and resolution retards evolution just as much as the more obvious forms of evil and injustice: “The fruits of the spirit are the substance of the Supreme as he is realizable in human experience.” (<a id="a94_739"></a>[UB 117:6.17](/en/The_Urantia_Book/117#p6_17))

 The Supreme does not evolve as a result of the success, power, prestige or position acquired by an individual.
 The Supreme evolves as a result of the loving relationships actualized between individuals.
 And these relationships are dependent on forgiveness, tact, tolerance, encouragement, and kindness.
 There is no limit to the power of love; if it motivates all behavior, it can bear all response.
 This is especially true in the family.
 There is no better way to teach children respect, than to treat them with respect.
 There is no better way to reveal the existence of God than to reflect God's love.

 If forgiveness is the currency of evolution, then the family is the bank of the Supreme.
 The interest that is accumulated as a result of forgiveness and love in the family grows exponentially throughout eternity.
 Children who are forgiven their faults in their original family learn to forgive their own children in their primary family.
 People who are forgiven their mistakes in the extended family, learn to forgive all their brothers and sisters in the global family.
 These human investments have spiritual value.
 These are the dividends that evolve the Supreme.

-> When you find the Father, you will find the great cause of your spiritual ascent in the universes; when you find the Supreme, you will discover the great result of your career of Paradise progression. ([UB 117:6.26](/en/The_Urantia_Book/117#p6_26))
+> When you find the Father, you will find the great cause of your spiritual ascent in the universes; when you find the Supreme, you will discover the great result of your career of Paradise progression. (<a id="a100_204"></a>[UB 117:6.26](/en/The_Urantia_Book/117#p6_26))

 The Father is the cause, the Supreme is the result.
 I believe the family is the way: The way to integrate spiritual values with social progress; the way to initiate Father/Motherhood and invest in brother/sisterhood; the way to realize the cosmic value of finite experience as a child of God in the family of humanity.
 The family can provide a safe haven, a loving embrace, a place to turn to when living gets hard.